Authentic Lessons for 21st Century Learning

 5 Minute(s)

-After everyone has formulated an essential question, ask participants to do Gallery Walk around the room.
+After everyone has formulated an essential question, ask participants to do a Gallery Walk around the room.
 Have them read each other’s essential questions and anonymously evaluate them according to the Characteristics of Essential Questions criteria.

 Research Rationale